LindsayRex/PTC-Traffic-Flow/ppm/project_plan.md

 Geospatial Data: Ensure wgs84_latitude and wgs84_longitude are used to create the location_geom point data during data loading.

+**2b. data ransformation refinments.**

+STATUS = NOT IMPLEMENTED

+1.  **Essential Pre-Calculations:**
+    *   **AADT (Annual Average Daily Traffic):** This is a fundamental metric that is used in many of the features.
+Pre-calculating AADT during ingestion will significantly improve the performance of the Streamlit app.
+    *   **AAWT (Average Annual Weekday Traffic):** Similar to AADT, this is a commonly used metric that should be pre-calculated.
+    *   **Heavy Vehicle Percentage:** This is another commonly used metric that should be pre-calculated.
+    *   **Average Hourly Profile (Weekday/Weekend):** Pre-calculating the average hourly profile for weekdays and weekends will improve the performance of the "Traffic Station Profile Dashboard" and the "Weekday vs. Weekend Traffic Comparison" features.
+2.  **Conditional Pre-Calculations:**
+    *   **Peak Hour Volumes:** If the calculation of peak hour volumes is relatively simple, you can pre-calculate them during ingestion.
+However, if the calculation is more complex (e.g., requires dynamic selection of peak hours), it might be better to perform it on the fly in Streamlit.
+    *   **Monthly/Seasonal Trends:** If you anticipate that users will frequently analyze monthly or seasonal trends, you can pre-calculate these trends during ingestion.
+However, if the analysis is less common, it might be better to perform it on the fly in Streamlit.
+3.  **Data Validation:**
+    *   Implement comprehensive data validation checks in the `ingestion.py` script to ensure that the data is clean and consistent.
+This will prevent errors and improve the accuracy of the analysis.
+4.  **Data Aggregation:**
+    *   Consider adding data aggregation to the `ingestion.py` script to pre-calculate some of the commonly used aggregates (e.g., daily totals, monthly averages).
+5.  **Streamlit Caching:**
+    *   Leverage Streamlit's caching capabilities to cache the results of the pre-calculated metrics.
+This will further improve the performance of the Streamlit app.

+**Implementation Details:**

+*   **Modify `ingestion.py`:** Update the `ingestion.py` script to perform the pre-calculations and store the results in the database.
+*   **Update Database Schema:** Add new columns to the `stations` and `hourly_counts` tables to store the pre-calculated metrics.
+*   **Update Streamlit App:** Update the Streamlit app to retrieve the pre-calculated metrics from the database and display them to the user.

+By following this approach, you can strike a good balance between pre-calculation and on-the-fly calculation, ensuring that your Streamlit app is both performant and flexible.

 **Add uniform loging accross app**  STATUS =  IMPLEMENTED

 **Add remote shh access with secure keys**   STATUS =  IMPLEMENTED

-log_config.setup_logging(level=logging.INFO) # Set desired log level
-logger = logging.getLogger(__name__)
+EG: log_config.setup_logging(level=logging.INFO) # Set desired log level logger = logging.getLogger(__name__)

-1. Streamlit App Structure
+**1. Streamlit App Structure ux**

+STATUS - NOT IMPLEMENTED

 Objective:
-Create basic  Streamlit eweb page with a simple.
+Create basic  Streamlit home page with no logon at all.
 Each feature below could be a page or a section within a page.
 Use st.sidebar for global filters like date range or LGA selection where applicable.

 Colour theme: